yedincisenol/opencart-api/README.md

 }
 ```

-Import collection and environment and select.
-> Important: For try endpoints you must call login endpoints for your version
+> Important: For try endpoints you must call login endpoints for your version first

 ## Contributing